-Mr. Bray stated that stakeholder surveys and data collection have started and will proceed throughout the summer.
-He noted that this will be followed by an update with potential recommendations in the winter, and drafts and final plans by next year.
+Mr. Bray stated that presentations at MPOs/RPOs are scheduled over the next couple of months.
+He noted that he will return in a few weeks to talk to the MPO Board.
+He added that stakeholder surveys and data collection has started and will proceed throughout the summer, to be followed by an update in the winter with potential recommendations, and drafts and final plans by next year.